InventiveWork/seraph/ARCHITECTURE.md

 -   **IPC Server**:
     -   A local Unix socket is used for communication between the running agent process and the `seraph chat` CLI command.
 This is primarily used to fetch recent logs to provide context for chat sessions.

-### 3. Agent (`src/agent.ts`)
+### 3. Agent (`src/agent-manager.ts` and `src/agent.worker.ts`)

 The agent is the core of the log analysis functionality.
+It is composed of two main parts:

--   **AgentManager**: This class manages a pool of worker threads for concurrent log processing.
+-   **AgentManager (`src/agent-manager.ts`)**: This class manages a pool of worker threads for concurrent log processing.
 It receives logs from the server, applies pre-filtering rules, and distributes the logs to the workers in a round-robin fashion.
--   **Worker Threads**: Each worker runs in a separate thread.
-It receives a log, constructs a prompt for the LLM, and calls the configured LLM provider to analyze the log.
-If the analysis result indicates an anomaly, it triggers an alert via the `AlerterClient`.
+-   **AgentWorker (`src/agent.worker.ts`)**: This is the triage worker.
+Each worker runs in a separate thread, receives a log, and calls the configured LLM provider to analyze it.
+If the analysis result indicates an anomaly, it triggers an alert, which is then passed to an investigation worker.

 ### 4. Chat (`src/chat.ts`)